-Do you sometimes decide to take the train despite the plane being a bit cheaper and a lot quicker?
+Do you sometimes decide to take the train despite the plane being cheaper and a lot quicker?
 Well, I don’t usually, but I was obsessed with the idea of taking the train for a recent jaunt up to Chiang Mai.

 Truth is, overnight trains in Thailand have a special place in my heart.
 When I was tour leading here 18 years ago, I was taking an overnight train one or two times a week.
-It was in fact how we would travel within the country in Thailand.
-Bangkok to Chiang Mai and then back to Bangkok again or Bangkok to Surat Thani, that’s how we did it.
-Taking 12 people on the train, most of them had never been on an overnight train was so much fun.
-There was usually drinking and some partying to be done (when I look back we must have been pretty loud and obnoxious) and I got to know the people on the trains.
+It was how we would travel within the country in Thailand.
+Up and down.
+Bangkok to Chiang Mai and then back to Bangkok again a couple of days later or Bangkok to Surat Thani.
+Taking 12 people on the train was so much fun.
+For many of them, this was their first overnight train.
+There was usually drinking and some partying.
+When I look back on this time, I realize we must have been pretty loud and obnoxious.
 It makes me feel very nostalgic.